ndiego/social-sharing-block/readme.txt

 **Added**

-* Add support transparency in both icon and background colors.
+* Add support for transparency in both icon and background colors.

 **Changed**